Our Lawyers – join the team

 Join the team

-If you are interested in offering services pro bono please complete this form.
-We are particularly keen to hear from solicitors with Housing, Employment or Family Law experience
+If you are interested in offering pro bono services please complete this form.
+This is an expression of interest – please see note below.
+We are particularly keen to hear from solicitors with Housing, Employment or Family Law experience.
+We also very much welcome applications from lawyers able to speak more than one language, so we are able to break down as many barriers to accessing justice as possible

 In order to manage expectations, please be aware that we ask a minimum three-hour contribution each month, though many of the team provide much more than this.
 This is equivalent to the time you would spend if you were volunteering at one of our face-to-face advice sessions.
 It is comfortably enough time to deal with one or two Clinic enquiries each month and join the rest of the team in the occasional online meet-up.
 Given the Clinic is an entirely remote service, you can contribute from any location you like, at whatever time of day, and on any day of the week